Whooping Cough (Pertussis)

 Whooping cough can be prevented with the pertussis vaccine, which is part of the DTaP (diphtheria, tetanus, acellular pertussis) immunization.

 DTaP immunizations are routinely given in 5 doses before a child's sixth birthday.
-For added protection in case immunity fades, kids ages 11–18 should get a shot of the new combination booster (called Tdap), ideally when they're 11 or 12 years old.
+For added protection since immunity fades, kids ages 11 to 12 should get a shot of the pertussis booster (called Tdap).

-As with all immunization schedules, there are important exceptions and special circumstances.
+As with all vaccine schedules, there are important exceptions and special circumstances.
 Your doctor will have the most current information.

 When Should I Call the Doctor?